ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 205. Write a tiny shell script that brings you joy.

-206. Read the OWASP Top 10 like it's sxcripture.
+206. Read the OWASP Top 10 like it's scripture.

 207. Nap at noon.
 No shame.